Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 • 1: the poisoned/fixed pair contains one defect and one fix;

-Checks and Facts — 6 points
+Checks and facts — 6 points

 • 1: out/ is not passed off as a reviewable artifact.

-Arbitration and Roles — 6 points
+Arbitration and roles — 6 points

-• 1: precedent is recorded so it can be applied again;
+• 1: the precedent is recorded so that it can be applied again;

-Production Constraints — 6 points
+Production limiters — 6 points

 • 1: frontier-reviewer is limited by risk or quota;